MDFreak/md_lib/.pio/libdeps/az-delivery-devkit-v4/ESP_WifiManager/README.md

 14. Thanks to [Stephen Lavelle](https://github.com/increpare) and [Ben Peart](https://github.com/benpeart) for requesting enhancement in [_timezoneName never getting set? #51](https://github.com/khoih-prog/ESP_WiFiManager/issues/51) and [How to retrieve timezone? #51](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/51) leading to new v1.7.0
 15. Thanks to [energise](https://github.com/energise) to report the issue in [Invalid Json generated #60](https://github.com/khoih-prog/ESP_WiFiManager/issues/60) leading to new v1.7.1
 16. Thanks to [eth0up](https://github.com/eth0up) to make the PR [Add support for Wifi hidden SSID scanning. #66](https://github.com/khoih-prog/ESP_WiFiManager/pull/66) leading to v1.7.4
+17. Thanks to [Dean Ott](https://github.com/deanjott) for reporting [WiFiManager works only on port 80 #75](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/75) and providing the solution leading to v1.7.8

 <table>
   <tr>